 Pinto & Morais, in their study in 2019 wanted to generalize for European countries by determining the factors affecting the number of KAM.
 For this purpose, they obtained the AEX25 (Netherlands), FTSE-100 (United Kingdom) and CAC40 (France) indexes in 2016.
-It has been determined that a positive relationship between the number of KAM and the audit fee of the studies, a negative relationship between the number of KAM numbers lead to a more complex and sharper accounting standard.
+It has been determined that a positive relationship between the number of KAM and the audit fee of the studies, a negative relationship between the number of KAM and the banks, and the more KAM numbers lead to a more complex and sharper accounting standard.